jarbus/jarbus.github.io/content/blog/growth-and-decay.md

 "Ladies and gentlemen, please, give it up for...the one...the only... *Liiiiiiiiiiiiiiiiiiiiiiiiiiil Ariiiiiiiiiiiiiiiiiiiiiiiii!*"

 Rumi politely applauded; Rob played an applause sound-effect.
 Paddington remained asleep.
+He's been sleeping a lot, lately.

 Lil Ari, now six, sat on the tall, overgrown grass of what was once the Boston Common.
 It was beautiful out---shining sun, low humidity, temperature in the mid-70s.
-In his lap he had an acoustic guitar which Ari found a few months prior.
+In his lap he held an acoustic guitar which Ari had found a few months prior.
 He began to play.

 The instrument was old, but the case in which they found it kept it in great condition.
 It was, unfortunately, horribly out of tune, but luckily only Rob could tell.
 None of the others were musicians.